 How do you balance breastfeeding and working/managing your household?

 K: OMG!
 Sometimes (meaning a lot of the time) it can be a struggle.
 Being able to breastfeed is so important to me.
 At the time I’m the only one that can feed him, so if clothes are on the floor or dinner is a little late it’s ok because I know I’m doing what’s best for my son.
 I know you’re thinking ‘what do you mean you’re the only one that can feed him?’
 Well around 6 weeks my son decided he wanted his milk straight from the cow.
 LOL.
 Despite my pumping efforts, he will not drink from a bottle.
 I’ve tried EVERY trick in the book and nothing has worked.
 So during growth spurts breastfeeding is extremely time consuming and tiring.

 How do you balance work and being a mom?

 K: I’ve now gotten into a groove of not trying to take on so much in one day, but to split it up.
 That’s working for now.
 Xander is on a semi self-led schedule but if I’ve learned anything from the past 4 months it’s that what works one day may not work the next.

 What is your biggest parenting challenge right now?

-How do you determine Ennis is thriving?
+How do you determine that Xander is thriving?

 How do you carve out time for yourself?

-How does your husband contribute to child-rearing?
+How does your husband/partner contribute to child-reading?

 Who is your child-rearing support group?